OVERNIGHT PARKING BAN HAS BEEN LIFTED

 myself, to my chosen profession of public safety telecommunications.

-The Communications Bureau has 17 full-time employees and 10 part-time employees.
+The Communications Bureau currently has 15 full-time employees and 6 part-time employees.

 The Communications Center maintains various record files such as lists of business owners, resident contacts, alarm systems, school information and day care centers to name a few.
 The center can be a busy, noisy, high paced place to work, and dispatchers must often devote total concentration to the radio for long periods of time.
 This profession involves an individual's ability to multi-task regularly and work under high stress situations at times.